sandeep9607/LazyDownload/README.md

 ### Manual Installing

-put LaziImageLoading folter inside your project
+Put LaziImageLoading folder inside your project

 ## How to use